| Pertile was born on 9 November 1885

 and Manfrini).
 Eva Turner sang in later performances of Aida.

-In July, in the Piazza San Marco in Venice, Pertile sang in
+In July, on Piazza San Marco in Venice, Pertile sang in

 Pagliacci with Pampanini and Galeffi.
 It was preceded by Cavalleria